bitjutsu/Cartier/README.md

 License
 -------
-Ziptie may be freely distributed under the MIT license.
+Cartier may be freely distributed under the MIT license.